MediaBrowser/plugin.video.emby/README.md

 - **Plex Music:** You must have a static IP address for your Plex media server if you plan to use Plex Music features.
 This is due to the way Kodi works and cannot be helped.
 - **Plex updates:** PlexKodiConnect continuously polls the Plex Media Server for changes.
 If something on the PMS has changed, this change is synced to Kodi.
 Hence if you rescan your entire library, a long PlexKodiConnect re-sync is triggered.
 - **Direct Paths:** If you use direct paths, your sync will be slower
+- **Video Nodes**: some nodes, e.g. "On Deck", are customized/hacked.
+Hence no access to movie metadata is possible, because Kodi does not know it's a library item

 **What could be in the pipeline?**
 - Watch Later